What Researchers Did

 What They Found

-The review identified six randomized controlled trials, but only three were included in the primary analysis due to differences in quality and intervention doses.
+The review identified six randomised controlled trials, but only three were included in the primary analysis due to differences in quality and intervention doses.
 A pooled odds ratio was calculated to assess the presence of neurological symptoms at one month follow-up, though the specific outcome of this analysis was not detailed in the abstract.

 Canadian Relevance